YassinKina/career-agent/REAME.md

-# 🧠 AI Career Advisor Agent
+# 🧠 AI Career Advisor Agent (Still in Development)

 An interactive, memory-enabled AI career coach built with OpenAI's GPT API, LangChain, and a React front end.
 This agent helps users explore career paths based on their interests, strengths, and values through a natural conversation.